udelcodes/udelcodes.github.io/LTC/fundamentals.md

 <dl>
   <dt>if (condtion A is true)</dt>
   <dd>The first line in an if block will always start with a simple <b>if</b> statement.
-This says that if condition A is true, then action 1 will be performed.
-If condition A is true, then once action 1 is performed, the program will <u>NOT</u> check to see if condition B is true.</dd>
+This says that if condition A is true, then action 1 will be performed, and the following conditions will NOT be checked. </dd>
   <dt> else if (condition B is true)</dt>
-  <dd> This program will only check if condition B is true <em>IF</em> condition A was not true.
+  <dd> The program will only check if condition B is true <em>IF</em> condition A was not true.
 If condition B is true, then action 2 will be performed, and the program will not check to see any of the following conditions listed are true. <b>You can have multiple "else if" statements!</b> They will be checked in whatever order you type them in.
 Similarly, it's not required that you have <em>any</em> "else if" statements</dd>
   <dt> else</dt>
   <dd> The else statement is performed <b>if and only if</b> none of the other conditions were true.
 In this example, that means that conditions A and B were both false. <b>You do not need to include an else statement</b>, but if you do, it always goes after all of the other statements.</dd>
 </dl>